 The campaigns you create with this tool will then show up in Google Analytics reports.

-We hope this guide helped you to learn how to track social media traffic with Google Analytics.
+We hope this guide helped you to learn how to use Google Analytics for social media tracking in WordPress as well as your Analytics account.

 If you’re using social media to grow your business, we think you’ll like 30 Epic Marketing Hacks for Explosive Traffic Growth.